DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 </soapenv:Envelope>
 ```

-Then,
+Then, if you use `password-encoding` of TEXT, and no `expiry`,
-the modified payload looks like this:
+the modified payload might look like this:

 ```xml
 <soapenv:Envelope